History

 1920-1930

-The Colony House Hotel, formerly on Grace Avenue and Bond Street, boasted 6-stories, a full-service restaurant and accommodations for several hundred people.
-It was popular among actors and theatre goers, along with local wheeler-dealers and speculators.
+The Colony House Hotel, formerly on Grace Avenue and Bond Street, boasted six stories, a full-service restaurant and accommodations for several hundred people.
+It was popular among actors and theatregoers, along with local wheeler-dealers and speculators.

-With the growth of downtown many developers started building elaborate apartment buildings designed for upper-class city dwellers.
+With the growth of downtown, many developers started building elaborate apartment buildings designed for upper-class city dwellers.
 The residents included former estate owners, doctors and other professionals, along with wealthy businessmen.
-The first of these apartments was the Kenwood Apartments soon joined by the Wychwood, at 8 Barstow Road.
+The first of these apartments was Kenwood Gardens at 160 Middle Neck Road, soon joined by the Wychwood at 8 Barstow Road.
 The Wychwood was developed by businessman Walter W. Davis who envisioned a grand residence reminiscent of French and English Renaissance architecture.
-Designed by Schwartz and Gross of Manhattan, it would rise to an impressive 8 stories including luxury penthouse apartments with formal fireplaces and mantel pieces, hardwood floors, enclosed sun porches and landscaped gardens designed by Mann & MacNeille.
+Designed by Schwartz and Gross of Manhattan, it would rise to an impressive eight stories, including luxury penthouse apartments with formal fireplaces and mantel pieces, hardwood floors, enclosed sun porches and landscaped gardens designed by Mann & MacNeille.

-Shortly after the Wychwood was completed construction was finished on Westminster Hall at 4 Maple Avenue.
-The building was similar to the Wychwood, drawing upon English architecture and design for its expansive apartments.
-The 6-story building included Tudor-style exposed beams, brick and fieldstone ground floors, decorative half-timbering and stucco above.
-According to New York Times advertisements the Westminster included “automatic elevators with attendants, a completely equipped gymnasium with showers, a fine roof garden, General Electric refrigerators, maid service, servant’s quarters, and sound-proof walls”.
+Shortly after the Wychwood was completed, construction was finished on Westminster Hall at 4 Maple Avenue.
+The building was designed in the Tudor Revival style, which characterized the building’s exterior and interiors.
+The six-story building included red brick accentuated by clinker (burnt) bricks in the first two stories and half-timbering and a combination of brick and stucco walls in the upper stories.
+According to New York Times advertisements, the Westminster included “automatic elevators with attendants, a completely equipped gymnasium with showers, a fine roof garden, General Electric refrigerators, maid service, servant’s quarters, and sound-proof walls”.
 Benefits touted included convenience to shopping and recreation and “polite and efficient service.”
-During WWII the Westminster served as a mini-hospital for war emergencies.
+During WWII the Westminster served a dual purpose as a mini-hospital for war-related emergencies.

-Just six months later the telephone company broke ground for its new offices.
-The site reflected the latest architectural styles with an ornamental brick façade and reinforced concrete.
-The building was completed in 10 months, and opened in March 1930.
-Other luxury buildings included 1 Hillside Avenue which had expansive lobbies, paneled walls and decorative interior woodwork.
-It also has English Tudor style details and woodwork including a courtyard and patio accessible only to residents.
+In 1929, the New York Telephone Company broke ground for its new offices at 9 Barstow Road.
+The building reflected the latest architectural styles with an ornamental brick façade and reinforced concrete.
+It was completed in ten months, and opened in March 1930.
+Other luxury buildings included 1 Hillside Avenue, which had expansive lobbies, paneled walls and decorative interior woodwork.
+It also boasted Tudor Revival-style details and woodwork, including a courtyard and patio accessible only to residents.

 With the arrival of the automobile, new car dealerships were established.
 Belgrave Motors, today’s Tower Ford, built an impressive showroom with European styling and architectural details.
 A Cadillac showroom was located on Middle Neck Road across from the Squire Theatre.
-With the new autos the Village also began its attempts to coordinate traffic and parking, a struggle that continues today.
+With the new autos, the Village also began its attempts to coordinate traffic and parking, initiating a challenge that continues today.

 Depression Era